What Are Amazon Keywords?

 Keywords are an essential part of any Amazon listing.
-Here at MerchantWords, we talk about keywords – a lot.
+Here at MerchantWords, we talk about keywords a lot.
 You could say that we’re a little keyword crazy and there’s a good reason why.

 Keywords are the words and phrases that consumers use to find your products by entering them into the search bar.
-We at MerchantWords divide them into two main categories: Research-based and Purchase-based.
+We at MerchantWords divide them into two main categories: research-based and purchase-based.

-Let’s dig in some more: if a potential customer were looking for a new pair of heels, the search term 'heels' would produce tens of thousands of search results for heels in many different styles.
-Now, if this same customer searches specifically for 'black patent leather pumps' there will be fewer search results to look through.
+Long tail keywords are phrases with two or more words that tend to be specific to the product you’re selling or a niche audience.
+They attract a much lower volume of searches, but this is not a bad thing.
+Let’s say a potential customer is looking for a new pair of heels.
+The search term heels would produce tens of thousands of search results for heels in many different styles.
+However, if this same customer searches specifically for black patent leather pumps, there will be fewer search results to look through.
 It lessens the work a potential customer has to do to find a product that matches the image in their head.

 While it's true the number of long tail searches is lower, the consumers that search that way tend to be more likely to make a purchase.
 This is because they already have a specific idea of what they want.

 Keywords have immense power.
 These tiny words and phrases are the bridge between a customer searching for a product on Amazon and purchasing it from your storefront.
 Performing detailed keyword research and including the most relevant keywords in your Amazon listing can drastically improve and drive traffic to your products.

 We have a lot of great tutorials on YouTube and our blog is packed with tips to help you grow your business and achieve success.
 If you have further questions or comments, please reach out to us at [email protected].
 Have an awesome day!